The Purchase of the North Pole: Plot

 Alcide's note sends the world into panic and rage, and authorities promptly rush to stop the project.
-However Barbicane and Nicholl had left America for destination unknown, to supervise the completion and firing of the monster gun.
+However Barbicane and Nicholl had left America for a destination unknown, to supervise the completion and firing of the monster gun.
 J. T. Maston is caught and jailed, but he is unwilling or unable to reveal the cannon's location.
 Frantic searches around the world fail to find it either.

 The cannon in fact had been dug deep into the flanks of Mount Kilimanjaro, by a small army of workers provided by a local sultan who was an enthusiastic fan of the former Moon explorers.
 The projectile, a steel-braced chunk of rock weighing 180,000 tons, would exit the barrel at the fantastic speed of 2,800 kilometres per second — thanks to a new powerful explosive invented by Nicholl, which he had called "melimelonite".

 The cannon is fired as planned, and the explosion causes huge damage in the immediate vicinity.
 However, the Earth's axis retains its tilt and position, and not the slightest tremor is felt in the rest of the world.
 Alcide, shortly before the cannon was fired, had discovered that J. T. Maston, while computing the size of the cannon, had made a calculation error; he had accidentally erased three zeros from the blackboard when he was struck by lightning during a telephone call from Ms. Scorbitt.
 Because of that single mistake, twelve zeros got omitted from the result.
 Because Maston's calculations were undoubtedly considered correct when they were discovered, this error was not discovered early enough.
 The cannon he designed was indeed far too small: a trillion of them would have had to be fired to achieve the intended effect.

 Ridiculed by the whole world and bearing the bitter resentment of his two associates, J. T. Maston goes back into retirement, vowing to never again make any mathematical calculations.
 Ms. Scorbitt finally declares her feelings to Maston, and he gladly surrenders to marriage.
 Alcide gains worldwide recognition by revealing the cause of the failure of the operation to the public.